Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-These involve many types of compact-support contributions, as well as quadratic-order and cubic-order parts; but, surprisingly, there are \emph{no} quartically non-linear terms.
-Indeed it has been possible to ``integrate directly'' all the quartic contributions in the 3PN metric; see the terms composed of $V^4$ and $V\hat{X}$ in the first of Eqs.~\eqref{gmunu3PN}.
+These involve many types of compact-support contributions, as well as quadratic-order and cubic-order parts; but, surprisingly, there are no quartically non-linear terms.
+Indeed it has been possible to ``integrate directly'' all the quartic contributions in the 3PN metric; see the terms composed of $V^4$ and $V\hat{X}$ in the first of Eqs. \eqref{gmunu3PN}.

 Note that the 3PN metric \eqref{gmunu3PN} does represent the inner post-Newtonian field of an \emph{isolated} system, because it contains, to this order, the correct radiation-reaction terms corresponding to outgoing radiation.
-These terms come from the expansions of the retardations in the retarded potentials~\eqref{pot1PN}\,--\,\eqref{pot3PN}; we elaborate more on radiation-reaction effects in the next Section~\ref{sec:4PNradreac}.
+These terms come from the expansions of the retardations in the retarded potentials \eqref{pot1PN}--\eqref{pot3PN}; we elaborate more on radiation-reaction effects in Sect.~\ref{sec:4PNradreac}.

 The above potentials are not independent: They are linked together by some differential identities issued from the harmonic gauge conditions, which are equivalent, via the Bianchi identities, to the equations of motion of the matter fields; see Eq.~\eqref{dtau0}.
 These identities read